Accreditation

 INSTITUTIONAL ACCREDITATION

 Institutional accreditation validates the quality of an institution as a whole and evaluates multiple aspects of an institution ranging from its academic offerings, governance and administration, mission, finances, and resources.
-The University is accredited by the Higher Learning Commission--one of seven historically regional agencies recognized by the U.S. Department of Education.
-UArizona's last comprehensive evaluation for reaffirmation of accreditation occurred in 2021 and validated the University’s extraordinary quality and integrity of academics, research, administration, faculty, staff, resources, facilities and procedures.

 SPECIALIZED ACCREDITATION